vondacho/publications/bdd_for_better_software_products/4_weaknesses_and_remedies.md

 ![](images/img_regression_testing.png)

-💡 Could we innovate on the tester's activity by automating it and giving them more impact upstream?
+💡 Could we innovate on the tester's activity by automating it and giving him more impact upstream?

 ## Loss of trust